 Community engagement platforms can increase civic participation, improve trust between residents and governments, and can help collect data that increases the impact of your projects.
 When you optimize the way you use social impact data, there’s a real opportunity to assess a project’s performance and outcomes, improve future processes, and run more efficient and ethical projects.

 If you’re reading this post, chances are you’re probably already convinced that citizen participation is a good thing.
-However, what you might not be so convinced about is that involving citizens in decision-making can be done without huge amounts of resources.
+However, what you might not be so convinced about is that involving community members in decision-making can be done without huge amounts of resources.
 And yet, it’s true thanks to digital participation!

 You know that your residents want to be more involved in local decision-making, but how do you involve them both meaningfully and efficiently?
 Community engagement can help by facilitating more active collaboration with the residents, businesses, visitors, and other stakeholders in your community.